Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_ISTIO_INGRESS.md

 # 3 - Expose the Istio Ingress gateway via HTTPS/TLS

 The following procedures have been tested with Minikube.
-They may partially work with other Kubernetes instances like IBM Cloud Lite Kubernetes Cluster or K8d.
+They may partially work with other Kubernetes instances like IBM Cloud Lite Kubernetes Cluster or K3d.

 When you install Istio on a Kubernetes Cluster, the Istio Ingress is created with a Kubernetes service of type LoadBalancer.
 In a production Kubernetes installation, a LoadBalancer would have a public IP address assigned to it so that it can be reached from the Internet:

 ![](../../images/Ingress-Loadbalancer.png)

-Minikube and many other Kubernetes test environments don't have the ability to do this.
+Local installations like Minikube typically don't have the ability to do this.
 Check the Istio Ingress service with the following command:

 ```
 kubectl get svc -n istio-system